 In fact, this inequality holds on each node.
-A sketch of the proof is that the embedding of each node $v_i$ is determined by all the nodes from its $l$-hop neighbourhood if an $l$-layer GNN is used as the encoder, and this subgraph composed of its $l$-hop neighbourhood also satisfies the Markov relation.
+A sketch of the proof is that the embedding of each node $v_i$ is determined by all the nodes from its $l$-hop neighborhood if an $l$-layer GNN is used as the encoder, and this subgraph composed of its $l$-hop neighborhood also satisfies the Markov relation.
 Therefore, we can derive the more strict inequalities